magicalbrad/cincyfcm/index.md

 ---
 title: Greater Cincinnati Fellowship of Christian Magicians
 description: The Greater Cincinnati Fellowship of Christian Magicians shares the gospel and helps others develop their talent using sleight of hand and other arts.
+featured:
-featuredImage: /img/fcm-logo-wide.jpg
+  image: /img/fcm-logo-wide.jpg
-featuredImageDesc: FCM Logo
+  alt: FCM Logo
 eleventyNavigation:
   key: Home
   order: 0